 Collaboration: City Council of Argençola and Joan Solà (Asociación el Trill)

-Related articles: Get to know the flora of Catalonia
+You may also be interested in: Get to know the flora of Catalonia

 Where to sleep

 Niu Rural, allotjament turístic Cal PastorLes Piles (a 13.7 Km)